Validated July 22, 2021 with Oracle Database 19c and 21c

 Using Database Views

-The desired status value is VALID for the remote destination.
+The desired status value is VALID for the downstream destination.

 ID STATUS Archive_dest Error